software-allies/refinerycms-downloads-center/readme.md

-# Categories extension for Refinery CMS.
+# Download center extension for Refinery CMS.

 ## How to build this extension as a gem